-CEMEX Latam is involved in several ongoing tax proceedings which have not required the recognition of accruals since the Company does not consider probable an adverse resolution after considering the evidence at its disposal.
+CEMEX Latam is involved in several ongoing tax proceedings which have not required the recognition of accruals since the Company does not consider probable an adverse resolution after considering the evidence at its disposal, considering its own probability analyses as well as the opinions of thirdparty experts in each case.
 Nonetheless, the Company cannot assure it will obtain a favorable resolution.
 As of December 31, 2020, the description of the most significant proceedings in progress was as follows: